Recommendations from Johnny's Research Team

 A disease prevention program is essential in areas where tomato disease pressure is high.

-Begin by applying Rootshield to transplants before setting them out; the active ingredient, a beneficial fungus, grows onto plant roots and provides protection against root diseases.
+Begin by applying RootShield ® to transplants before setting them out.
+The active ingredient is a beneficial fungus that grows onto plant roots and provides protection against root diseases.

 Once planted, tomatoes should be inspected regularly for any sign of disease — easy to do with heirlooms because you'll be pruning them often.

-If you don't already know, learn to identify tomato diseases.
-Cornell University's Vegetable MD Online has a Tomato Disease Identification Key that can help you learn the symptoms of diseases, as well as how to distinguish between environmental or nutrient-related causes.
-Once you have identified a disease, you can consult Johnny's Pest & Disease Chart to find a recommended treatment.
+If you don't already know how, learn to identify common tomato diseases.
+Read our Overview of Tomato Pest, Disease & Physiological Disorders to gain some familiarity with the challenges of growing healthy tomatoes.
+Cornell University's Vegetable MD Online has a Tomato Disease Identification Key that can also help you learn the symptoms of diseases, as well as how to distinguish between environmental or nutrient-related causes.
+Once you have identified a disease, you can review Johnny's Pest & Disease Chart to find a recommended treatment.

-Adopt a methodical approach to choosing which heirloom varieties you grow.
+Take a methodical approach to choosing heirloom varieties to grow.
 Trial a range of varieties and keep records, to pinpoint those that perform best in your conditions.
-As a quick reference on color, days-to-maturity, size, and texture, use our interactive Heirloom Tomato Variety Comparison Chart .
+As a quick reference on color, days-to-maturity, size, and texture, use our Heirloom Tomato Variety Comparison Chart.

-In All About Tomatoes , we also give an overview of important selection criteria.
-Andrew Mefferd, Johnny's tomato trial technician, offers additional advice on heirlooms in How to Choose Tomato Varieties , an article published in Growing for Market .
+In All About Tomatoes, we provide an overview of key selection criteria.
+Andrew Mefferd, former Johnny's tomato trial technician and editor of Growing for Market, offers additional advice on heirlooms in his article, How to Choose Tomato Varieties.

 Most heirloom varieties have thin skin, which enhances eating quality but also makes the fruit prone to splitting on the vine.
 Being careful not to overwater can help to reduce the number of splits.